rackerlabs/understack/docs/component-understack-workflows.md

 1. An [Argo Events][argo-events] Sensors and Triggers that execute workflows.

+### workflows/nautobot

+This is where Kubernetes manifests are stored for interacting with resources in the `nautobot` namespace.

+The resources managed here are:

+1. A webhook for a [Nautobot Webhook][nb-webhook] to submit events to [Argo Workflows][argo-wf].
+1. A Kubernetes Service account `sensor-submit-workflow` which allows an Argo Events Trigger from a Sensor to read look up [Argo Workflows][argo-wf] Workflow Templates and use them to execute a Workflow.
+1. An [Argo Events][argo-events] Sensors and Triggers that execute workflows.

 ### workflows/argo-events

 This is where Kubernetes manifests are stored for the actual workflow